Who are the Gloomspite Gitz?

 Gloomspite Gitz Deployment Tactics

+Using only the balanced deployment cards, Shield is deployed 15 times out of 18 on the table.
 You want to get your core of Squig riders on the table early, maybe keeping 1 in reserve.
 Having your boss and another rider on the table first allows them to position, while the rest of the swarm does their job.

+Hammer appears in Round 2 onwards 10 out of 18 times and Dagger 8 out of 18 times.
 Having a small team of Shootas appear late in the game in Dagger to pepper the enemy trying to hold late-game objectives can be very satisfying.

 Gloomspite Gitz Mission Tactics

-Your Squig riders are going to be doing most of the work with grabbing key objectives, taking out enemy objectives and stopping your opponent scoring.
+Your Squig riders are going to be doing most of the work with grabbing key objectives, taking out enemy objectives, and stopping your opponent scoring.
 Use the rest of the Gitz to swamp the enemy down.
 They can struggle if you need to take out a large group of heavily armored enemies, but a well-placed swarm with Stab’Em Good can overwhelm them with dice.
 Just be careful if your own leader is the target.
 Make sure you keep them on the move.

 Do you play Gloomspite Gitz?
 What's your standard Warband composition?
 Who is your favorite fighter?
 Let us know in the comments below.